Camino Portugues route dilemma: inland or coastal route?

 Adobestock 307630686 1500X1001 1

-How the Landscape Differs on the Camino Portugues Route
+How the landscape differs on the Camino Portugues route

 Are you drawn to nature, flora, and fauna?
 Then you’ll want to walk the Camino Portugues route that offers the most scenic beauty.